Content note: This article contains a description of incestuous childhood sexual abuse.

 I do my best to help however I’m able.
 What else is there to do?

-When I began to write this article, I started out by trying to create a point-by-point, logical analysis of emotional labor and the ways that society teaches us to do it.
+When I began to write this article, I started out by trying to create a point-by-point, logical analysis of emotional labor and the ways society teaches us to do it.

-But sometimes, the best way to understand something is not try and break it down scientifically, but rather to feel it through the stories that come from our personal experiences, from the unique moments that form the shapes of our lives.
+But sometimes, the best way to understand something is to not try and break it down scientifically, but rather to feel it through the stories that come from our personal experiences, from the unique moments that form the shapes of our lives.

 This, I think, is especially true of emotional labor, which is such an effective tool of oppression for the very reason that it occurs in a million tiny ways that are invisible – often even to the person performing it.